Tag Archives: erotic romance

 Book Review: Alien Abduction for Beginners, by Skye MacKinnon

-I had a couple hours worth of mindless, repetitive type tasks ahead of me.
+I had a couple of hours worth of mindless, repetitive tasks ahead of me.
 So, I sought out a short audiobook to get me through.
 Which is how I ended up borrowing Alien Abduction for Beginners, by Skye MacKinnon through Hoopla.

 alien abduction for beginners